 Inform the citizens about access to the legal information published on the internet, to encourage e-participation in public policy decision making

-Formulate an environment for open data circulation

 Provide opportunities for extending transparency and accountability of government through e-participation, open data and open government

 Accomplish transparent, deliberative and inclusive e-democracy through e governance which in turn expands and supports democracy in the digital age.
-In this respect access to information and free communication as corollaries of the implementation of freedom of expression in the new digital environment is of crucial importance.
-E-government is a broad project in itself that should be put into practice as institutional and procedural undertaking reflecting democratic principles and values and rule of law

 Promote social audits and e- local government with greater community participation.